-Applicants can pay their contribution online on the City's website or in person at the City's Customer Service Centre (126 Church Street, Parramatta) and obtain a payment receipt.
+Applicants can pay their contribution online on the City's website, and contact the City's Customer Contact Centre to obtain an electronic payment receipt.
 For development applications, applicants must pay their contribution before obtaining a construction certificate.
 For complying development, applicants must pay their contribution before commencing the complying development work.